jive-vlbi/casa-vlbi/README.md

 ### Appending the Gain Curve and sensitivity to the FITS IDI files

-You can run it either via the standalone script:
+You can run it either via the standalone command:
 ```bash
 append_gc.py  {antabfile}  {idifiles}
 ```